JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7931 days**.

-And here is a just a random fact -  **The concept of Boxing Day, which is on December 26th, was to give boxes of food and clothing to the poor.
-It is now viewed in some countries as a time to get merchandise from stores at reduced prices**.
+And here is a just a random fact -  **The name "Snickers" for the popular candy bar was named after a horse that the Mars family owned**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)